How to find Irish wills

 Where are Irish wills kept?

 The surviving Irish will records at NAI are for Ballina from 1865 and Cavan, Cork, Kilkenny, Limerick, Mullingar, Tuam and Waterford from 1858.
 They can be searched through the Calendars of Wills and Administrations 1858-1920 on NAI’s website, which are also available for free on Ancestry.
-The Irish will records are also available on Findmypast up to 1901.
+The Irish will records are also available on Findmypast.
 The Index of Irish Wills 1484-1858 is available on TheGenealogist and MyHeritage, while Ancestry hold will indexes from 1384 to 1858 and 1536 to 1810.

 You can also search Calendars of Irish wills from 1923-1982 on NAI’s website.
 NAI also has a useful guide to Irish wills and other testamentary records.
 This features several links, including how to obtain copies of Irish wills from the archives.